You've been using the wrong map for your self-development journey.

 • Type 9s might use spiritual peace as an excuse to avoid necessary conflict

-The Enneagram helps identify these traps, allowing for more authentic spiritual development.
+The Enneagram helps identify these traps, allowing for more authentic development.

-In today’s world of overwhelming options, decision fatigue has become epidemic.
-The Enneagram offers a powerful framework for understanding how your type influences decision-making:
+In a world of overwhelming options, decision fatigue is epidemic.
+The Enneagram offers a framework for understanding how your type influences decision-making:

 • Type 1: Decisions filtered through “should” and “right vs. wrong”